hairstyle trends 7 Tips For Making Your Twist Out Last A Long Time

 You may be thinking that this is a no-brainer but it’s worth mentioning for all the twist out novices reading.
 The longer you leave your twists in, the more defined your waves will be when you take the twists down.
 The same can be said for the size of your twists — if you go smaller, you’ll have more definition, which will help your twist out stay intact longer than larger, looser waves.

-Editor’s tip: If your roots are still in need of some lift, grab a dry shampoo like the L’Oréal Paris Elvive Dream Lengths Air Volume Dry Shampoo and give your roots a light spritz.
+Editor’s tip: If your roots are still in need of some lift, grab a dry shampoo like the L’Oréal Paris EverPure Sulfate-Free Tinted Dry Shampoo for Dark Tones and Light Tones and give your roots a light spritz.
 This can help add some volume right at the base without any picking or combing involved.

-Next, cover your jumbo twists with a silk- or satin-lined bonnet, then (because in our experience, that bonnet will be under the bed the first time you roll over) tie a head wrap around the base of your bonnet to keep it secure through the night.
+Then cover your jumbo twists with a silk- or satin-lined bonnet, and (because in our experience, that bonnet will be under the bed the first time you roll over) tie a head wrap around the base of your bonnet to keep it secure through the night.

 Written by: Shalwah Evans, Photo Credit: Ravin S. Sims, IG/@rai_sims, Photo Design: Crystal Simone